odoo/documentation/point_of_sale/posbox/index.rst

 server on the machine that you'll use as the Point of Sale device.
 You can also leave it empty.

-Posbox Technical Documentation
+POSBox Technical Documentation
 ==============================

 Technical Overview
 ------------------

-The Posbox Hardware
+The POSBox Hardware
 ~~~~~~~~~~~~~~~~~~~

-The Posbox's Hardware is based on a `Raspberry Pi 2
+The POSBox's Hardware is based on a `Raspberry Pi 2
 <https://www.raspberrypi.org/products/raspberry-pi-2-model-b/>`_, a
 popular single-board computer.
 The Raspberry Pi 2 is powered with a 2A
 micro-usb power adapter.
 2A is needed to give enough power to the